Cloud 9 (play): Interpretations and observations

 The second act is set in London 1979, but for the characters only twenty-five years have passed.
 Churchill explains her reason for this in the introduction: "The first act, like the society it shows, is male-dominated and firmly structured.
 In the second act, more energy comes from the women and the gays."
-In Act II, British colonial oppression remains present, this time in the armed presence in Northern Ireland.
-Michael Patterson writes that "the actors ... established a 'parallel between colonial and sexual oppression,' showing how the British occupation of Africa in the nineteenth century and its post-colonial presence in Northern Ireland relate to the patriarchal values of society" Churchill shows the audience different views of oppression, both colonial and sexual.
+In Act II, a link is drawn between the 19th-century colonisation of Africa and the 20th-century Northern Ireland conflict.
+Michael Patterson writes that "the actors ... established a 'parallel between colonial and sexual oppression,' showing how the British occupation of Africa in the nineteenth century and its post-colonial presence in Northern Ireland relate to the patriarchal values of society."
+Churchill shows the audience different views of oppression, both colonial and sexual.
 She amplifies social constructs by linking the two periods, using an unnatural time gap.
 Amelia Howe Kritzer argues that "Churchill remained close to the Brechtian spirit of encouraging the audience to actively criticize institutions and ideologies they have previously taken for granted".

 There is a great deal of difference between the two acts: Act II contains much more sexual freedom for women, whereas in Act I the men dictate the relationships.
-Act II "focuses on changes in the structure of power and authority, as they affect sex and relationships," from the male-dominated structure in the first act.
+Act II "focuses on changes in the structure of power and authority, as they affect sex and relationships", from the male-dominated structure in the first act.
 Churchill writes that she "explored Genet's idea that colonial oppression and sexual oppression are similar."
 She essentially uses the play as a social arena to explore "the Victorian origins of contemporary gender definitions and sexual attitudes, recent changes ... and some implications of these changes."